 Al WLAN Optimization helps improve the wireless network performance.
-With the Al WLAN Optimization feature, the controller will detect WiFi interference and monitor the wireless environment.
+With the Al WLAN Optimization feature, the controller will detect WiFi interference and check the wireless environment.
 Based on the environmental factors including traffic, network topology, deployment size, and client factors, the controller can determine the optimum operation channels and power for the access points (APs), and thus ensures that wireless clients of each AP can enjoy better WiFi experience.

 - 1. WiFi experience may be influenced during optimization, please select the spare time to scan and optimize to reduce its impact on user experience. - 2.
-Because the APs should stay connected during optimization, please set a different time for Al WLAN Optimization and Reboot Schedule.
-It is recommended to stagger at least 10 minutes to avoid dissatisfactory results. - Go to Settings > Wireless Networks > AI WLAN Optimization. - 2.
+Because the APs should stay connected during optimization, please set a different time for AI WLAN Optimization and Reboot Schedule.
+It is recommended to stagger at least 10 minutes to avoid dissatisfactory results.

+- Select a site from the drop-down list of Organization.
+Go to Settings > Wireless Networks > Al WLAN Optimization. - 2.
 Enable Automatic Channel Optimization and Automatic Power Optimization on the desired frequency bands, then click Scan and Optimize.
 The controller will scan the wireless environment to conclude the optimum operation channels and power for the APs.